eerotarri/DataPresenter/README.md

 SMEAR-branch:
 Running the code opens the empty UI window and prints data fetched from SMEAR as a debug message.
 The test parameters are defined in main.cpp.

+## Technologies

+This project is created by using c++ and Qt Creator.

+## Future features

+We hope that there is more stations and gases in the future.
+Also more plot options could be added to the program and multiple plot options could be added to the same chart.

+## Authors

+Julia Harttunen
+Verna Leisti
+Krista Mätäsniemi
+Eero Tarri